Cybersecurity

 Cyber awareness

-Our company wide cyber education and awareness continued to be expanded in 2023.
-Fundamental training for all Woodside personnel was refreshed and aligned to current threats, risks and best practices.
-Targeted role based training ensures all Information Technology Administrators are competent when working in our digital ecosystem.
+Our company wide cyber education and awareness continued to be expanded in 2024.
+Mandatory training for all Woodside personnel was refreshed and aligned to current threats, risks and best practices.
+Targeted role based training builds the competency of Information Technology Administrators responsible for working in our digital ecosystem.
 Tailored threat based briefings were delivered to senior leaders, executives and directors that gave context to current cyber threats and protective controls enabled across the environment.
+We periodically perform cyber incident simulation activities, focused on both technical capabilities and business process.